 The Hermit

-That exact question could also be asked of the Desert Fathers, those ancient people from whom we derived the word, "hermit," who taught the importance of silence, solitude, and simple living to combat distraction and cultivate a deep, undistracted connection (with God).
+Chris, of course, wasn’t the first.
+Before him, various saints, ascetics, and philosophers abandoned the distractions of society to become enlightened or achieve some notion of transcendence.
+Going even further back, the Desert Fathers, ancient people from whom we derived the word “hermit” taught the importance of silence, solitude, and simple living to combat distraction and cultivate a deep, undistracted connection with God—we could ask of them the same question.

 We are taught to avoid the image of the recluse—to frame their peculiarity in obscure loss, hurt, or failure.
 We don’t grow up idealizing one who leaves.
 Yet, mythology tells a different story.
 It suggests that this encapsulation within the self is not a retreat from the world but the exoskeleton of a chrysalis.
 At the heart of this radically anti-social act lies the work of growing into the truth of your being while rejecting outward pressures to be a curated reflection of others.